ash-project/.github/AI_POLICY.md

 When opening Github issues, for example, AI often generates overly long-winded and assumption-filled issues and proposals.
 Stick to the essential and verifiable information only.
 See the [guidelines](#guidelines) below for advice on prompting your agent if you _must_ use one to generate an issue or proposal description.

+## Security & Vulnerability Reports

+Security & vulnerability reports are a special case to this policy because of their increased demand for urgent attention from our team.
+These issues/reports must be reproduced, written, verified, and analyzed by a human being.
+We simply cannot allow there to be a machine-to-team pipeline for high-priority security-related issues.

 ## Guidelines